 Main Serum Types

-- Hydrating Serums: Hyaluronic acid and glycerin — attract and retain moisture for plumper skin.
+- Hydrating Serums: Hyaluronic acid and glycerin attract and retain moisture for plumper skin.

-- Acne Serums: Salicylic acid, niacinamide, and zinc — control oil and prevent breakouts.
+- Acne Serums: Salicylic acid, niacinamide, and zinc control oil and prevent breakouts.

-- Soothing Serums: Centella asiatica, aloe vera, and ceramides — calm redness and strengthen the barrier.
+- Soothing Serums: Centella asiatica, aloe vera, and ceramides calm redness and strengthen the barrier.

 How to Layer Serums

-- Apply from thinnest to thickest consistency.
+- Apply from the thinnest to the thickest consistency.

 - Allow each serum to absorb before applying the next.